EzpieCo/EzpieCo/README.md

 - 🌈 Hates TS and JS.
 - 😄 Loves Go but never uses.
 - 💀 JavaScript developer.
-- 💪 Uses Neovim BTW... in windows
+- 💪 I use Arch btw, with Hyprland btw and code in Neovim btw.
-- ⚡ Fun fact **I think I am the best developer, but I am not...**
+- ⚡ Fun fact **I use arch btw.**

 <hr />